-Classroom Observation: Observing in a classroom is the very best way to learn about the Montessori approach.
-Observations can be scheduled through the main office by calling (210) 438-6870.
+Classroom Observation: Observing in a classroom is a great way to learn about the Montessori approach.
+Observations can be scheduled through the main office by calling (210) 438- 6870.
 During the observation, the adult sits quietly and unobtrusively in the classroom while the day's activities proceed.
 Detailed information about observations is available from the office.